 Fundoplication Surgery for Gastroesophageal Reflux Disease (GERD)

-- This procedure can be done through the abdomen or the chest.
+- This procedure can be done through the belly or the chest.
 The chest approach is often used if a person is overweight or has a short esophagus.

-- This procedure is often done using a laparoscopic surgical technique.
-Outcomes of the laparoscopic technique are best when the surgery is done by a surgeon with experience using this procedure.
+- This procedure is often done using laparoscopic surgery.
+This type of surgery works best when it's done by a surgeon who has experience doing it.

 Why It Is Done